unhjaden/comp698-final/README.md

       - **git commit -m "updated tf file to use bootstrap container image"**
       - **git push origin add-tf-bootstrap**
       - Create PR

+This is what the new version will look like!
   	![img](https://i.imgur.com/hOIfeuJ.png)

 ### Update Terraform to Deploy Full App to 1 Staging Server and "Hello World" to 1 Prod Server